kamilok04/nomster/README.md

 *for experienced ppl*:

-- run the command `taskkill /f /im nomster.exe` via any kind of command prompt.
+- run the command `taskkill /f /im nomster_xAA_X.Y.Z.exe` (`AA` is your bitness `X.Y.Z` is the version number) via any kind of command prompt.
 Your keys are probably swapped though.

 *for everyone else*:
 - use a Task Manager (Start Menu → Task Manager) (or <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Esc</kbd> if feeling fancy)
 - navigate to `Details` tab, you should see a big ol' list of processes.
+Find one named

+  **nomster_`some random numbers`.exe**

-Find one named `nomster.exe` and click the `End Task` button, should be in the lower right corner.
+  and click the `End Task` button, should be in the lower right corner.
 - confirm whatever pops up, you're a professional IT now.

 ## How do I start it?